ramalho/expygo/README.md

 5 exercises.
 60.0% correct.
 ```

 The numbers (e.g `1:`) are the prompts.
 Nothing is echoed as you type.
-Typing just `q` quits the practice.
+Entering the letter `q` alone quits the practice.

 ## About the code